arciisine/vscode-chronicler/README.md

   * `countdown:number?` - The number of seconds to wait before recordings starts, defaults to `5`.
   * `duration?: number` - How long to record for, defaults to `0` which is indefinite
   * `animatedGif?: boolean` - Flag to determine if we should produce animated GIFs or not.
+  * `gifScale?: number` - What ratio each dimension of the GIF should be scaled by, defaults to `1`.
   * `fps: number` - Number of frames per second, defaults to `12`
   * `flags?: object` - Configuration flags to pass to the FFmpeg process
+* `chronicler.auto-record-live-share` - Determines the state for auto recording live share sessions, defaults to `false`.
 * `chronicler.debug` - Run the plugin in debug mode, provides more information when running FFmpeg

 ## Animated GIFs